YummyCatnip/Paperback-Shader-Patch/README.md

 # How to Install the patch

-Replace the files in the mod´s folder with this one
+Simply replace the files in the mod´s folder with this one